Eurasian Land Bridge: Break of gauge issues

-It has been suggested that on some lines variable-gauge axles would achieve significant time savings in comparison to bogie exchange.
-However, their implementation would involve a much higher capital cost, requiring either retrofitting or replacement of existing bogies.
+It has been suggested that on some lines variable-gauge axles would achieve significant time savings in comparison to changing bogies.
+However, their fitting would involve a much higher capital cost, requiring either retrofitting or replacement of existing bogies.

 Proposed development

 Expansion projects

 China's rail system as of 2008.
 The link with Kazakhstan is at the upper left corner of the map.

 On 10 March 2004 the Kazakhstan Railway Company Ltd announced that it was looking for investors to fund the construction of a railway stretching 3083 km from China across Kazakhstan to the Caspian Sea that would be the same gauge as Chinese railways.
 Thus, the railway would allow trains from China to cross Kazakhstan without having to change bogies.
 The reported construction cost of the new railway was $3.5 billion.
 Chinese media reported that the railway would complete the link between China and Europe via central Asia, but it is unclear where the actual link to Europe would be.
 Also unclear is whether construction has yet to begin on the project.

-The governments of India and Burma have proposed building, with China's cooperation, a link to the Eurasian Land Bridge that would start in India or Burma and connect to the Chinese rail system in Yunnan.
-The route would allow freight from India and Burma to travel overland to Europe.
+The governments of India and Myanmar have proposed building, with China's cooperation, a link to the Eurasian Land Bridge that would start in India or Myanmar and connect to the Chinese rail system in Yunnan.
+The route would allow freight from India and Myanmar to travel overland to Europe.
 The link would also give rail access for China to the Indian Ocean.
 One proposed starting point for the route is Kyaukpyu.
 The governments of Thailand and Malaysia are also studying the feasibility of establishing rail links with China.

 Both Russia and China are seeking to establish a permanent rail link with South Korea by way of North Korea to allow South Korean goods to be shipped to Europe via the Eurasian Land Bridge.
 According to Choi Yeon-Hye, a professor of marketing and management at the Korea National Railway College, a rail connection from Busan to Rotterdam would cut shipping time from 26 to 16 days and save $800 per container of freight.
 As part of its plan to link the Trans-Siberian to North and South Korea, Russia rebuilt its rail link from Khasan to Rajin, finishing in October 2011.